-Periodontal (or Gum) Disease is an infection of the tissues surrounding and supporting the teeth that is silently affecting over 50 million Americans, most of whom are not seeking treatment.
-Are you one of them?
+Periodontal (or Gum) Disease is an infection of the tissues surrounding and supporting the teeth that is silently affecting over 50 million Americans, most of whom are not aware they need to be seeking treatment.

-It is a very serious disease that can result in tooth loss, but it is generally painless, so most people might not know they even have it
+It is a very serious disease that can result in tooth loss, but it is generally painless, so most people might not know they even have it, or ignore it.

 What Causes Gum Disease?